Mjolnir-MD/Mjolnir/README.md

 Mainly focused on Coarse-Grained MD simulation.

+The detailed information can be found at https://mjolnir-md.github.io/Mjolnir/ (currently, English version is under construction).

 ### Goals

 1. Flexibility: To make it easy to implement new forcefields.
-2. Reliability: To do everything that a user wants and nothing more than that.
+2. Transparency: To do everything that a user wants and nothing more than that.
 3. Efficiency: To be fast whenever possible without breaking the above goals.

 ## Build